 An array of resources online

 Plenty of opportunities to delve deeper into the world of birds are offered by regional, provincial, and neighbourhood groups.
 Since 2015, QuebecOiseaux has organized The Christmas Bird Rally where youth aged 7 to 17 years and their families are invited to take note of all the birds they see in a day.
-Unable to get together with an ornithologist this year for an in-person event, children were able to share their drawings and pictures on social media for a chance to win prizes.
+Unable to get together with an ornithologist for an in-person event, children were able to share their drawings and pictures on social media for a chance to win prizes.

 Birds Canada offers an array of educational activities that you can work on at home or on your next outdoor excursion, and craft ideas that are easy to make.
 The detailed 32-page Junior Birder Journal and Activity Book has tips for identifying and protecting neighbourhood birds, explanations about migration and bird behaviour, and space to write your own observations.
 DIY bird feeders are a fun way to learn about nutrition and get your hands messy, and with Bird Yard Bingo you can get in some exercise while practicing observation skills.